phluid61/internet-drafts/file-scheme/draft.md

 ## Backslash as Separator  {#ext-backslash}

-Historically some implementations have copied entire file paths into the path components of file URIs.
+Historically some usages have copied entire file paths into the path components of file URIs.
 Where DOS or Windows file paths were copied thus, resulting URI strings contained unencoded backslash "\\" characters, which are forbidden by both {{RFC1738}} and {{RFC3986}}.

 It may be possible to translate or update such an invalid file URI by